 Since 1977, The New Bedford Whaling Museum has hosted a live reading of the classic work every January.
 The event draws readers and enthusiasts from around the world to the museum and the livestream reading online.
 The marathon continues through Sunday, Jan.
 10.

 The event includes Melville-inspired activities, including opportunities to chat with scholars from the Melville Society Cultural Project (MSCP) and a chance to “stump” the scholars by testing their Melville knowledge.
-Learn more here.
+Learn more on the New Bedford Whaling Museum website.